-Nebraska is using the fully computer-based GED® exam for its HSE ( high school equivalency) testing program.
+Nebraska is using the fully computer-based GED exam for its high school equivalency testing program.

-The GED exam gives adults who did not finish their high school curriculum one more chance to get hold of a credential that is seen and accepted as equivalent to a common HS diploma.
+The GED exam gives adults who did not finish their high school curriculum one more chance to get hold of a credential that is seen and accepted as equivalent to a common high school diploma.

-- You cannot already possess a high school diploma
+- You cannot already hold a high school or equivalent diploma.

 The four GED modules can be dealt with one at a time, there’s no need to take it all in one session.
 The four subtests are covering the subject areas of Social Studies, Mathematical Reasoning, Science, and Reasoning through Language Arts.